 Historically, dominance is a fleeting experience in the heavyweight division.
 Perhaps, thankfully fleeting.
 In the last century we’ve seen a number of periods in which one fighter reigned over the sports blue ribbon division.
 Louis, Marciano, Holmes, Tyson.
 An exalted list of greatness.
 Once in a generation fighters who destroyed their contemporaries and illuminated their respective eras.
 Something else unified those luminaries; the lack of a defining opponent.

 Wladimir Klitschko, who turns 38 ahead of his next defence, is in the Autumn of a career even by today’s extended measure.
-Like those illustrious greats he finds himself searching for an opponent who will offer triumphant definition to his manicured statistics or risk being remembered for a defeat to Lamon Brewster in 2004 or a slew of moribund victories similar to the one he will accumulate in April when he tackles over-matched Alex Leapai.
+Like those illustrious greats he finds himself searching for an opponent who will offer triumphant definition to his manicured statistics.
+Without one he is at risk of being remembered for a defeat to Lamon Brewster in 2004 or a slew of moribund victories similar to the one he will accrue in April when he tackles the over-matched Alex Leapai.

-In the 10 year period since Klitschko was ransacked by the sturdy but unremarkable Brewster, itself only a year after the South African Corrie Sanders uprooted the heavyweight stripling in a humbling two rounds, perhaps three challengers have emerged with qualities which distinguished them from the deluge of mediocrity surrounding them.
+In the 10 year period since Klitschko was ransacked by the sturdy, but unremarkable, Brewster, itself only a year after the South African Corrie Sanders uprooted the heavyweight stripling in a humbling two rounds, perhaps three challengers have emerged with qualities that distinguished them from the deluge of mediocrity surrounding them.
 David Haye and Alexander Povetkin encouraged believers.
 Haye swiftly gained repute and would use speed and power; Povetkin’s perceived credentials grew barnacles and his early aggression and bobbing style gave way to courage and pedestrianism.